micahrush1/RPS/README.md

 Just the start all will be fixed with time of course.

 07/25/23
+It is now 3 files and well over 30 lines of code.
 It took a while to get to this point since its my first real project with the DOM.

 image work cited, this is not my art and I did not create it below are the links to the images rock - https://www.pngall.com/rock-png/download/10564